MicrosoftDocs/visualstudio-docs/docs/ide/find-code-changes-and-other-history-with-codelens.md

 ---
 title: Find code changes and other history with CodeLens
-description: Learn about CodeLens and how to use it explore the history of your code without having to leave the editor. ms.date: 06/30/2023 ms.topic: conceptual
+description: Explore CodeLens in Visual Studio and how to use the tool to explore the history of your code without having to leave the editor. ms.date: 06/30/2023 ms.topic: conceptual
 f1_keywords: